webplatform/docs/proportional_font/index.md

 {{Flags}}
 {{Glossary_Item
 |Term=proportional font
 |Definition=A font whose characters occupy different amounts of horizontal space, such that typically-narrow letters like "i" and typically-wide letters like "w" are not the same width.
 Also called variable-pitch font.
-This definition is in a proportional font.
+This entire definition is in a proportional font.
+Contrast with [[monospaced_font|monospaced font]].
 }}
 {{Notes_Section}}
 {{See_Also_Section}}